flashboss/rubia-forums/README.md

     -Pdevelopment
     -Pproduction

-by default you deploy in development mode.
 If you want deploy in production mode you must use:

     mvn clean install -P${distribution},production